Updated: 07 January 2022

 We understand that this can be a challenging time for everyone and some of you may need some extra support during your studies.
 We’re here to reassure you that wherever you are learning from, our teams are on hand to make sure you have access to all the support available to help you progress through your studies with us.

-For full information please refer to the Student Handbook we have created for you with advice and guidance on accessing and interacting with all your support services while learning remotely.
+For full information please refer to the Coming in to Campus Handbook we have created for you with advice and guidance on accessing and interacting with all your support services while learning remotely.

 Support with your studies: The Academic Community of Excellence (ACE) team support you with your academic development and provide guidance on subjects such as how to write in an academic style, how to read smarter rather than longer, how to reference accurately as well as computing and mathematics.
 You can make a one-to-one tutorial, attend our online workshops as well as read our resources and watch our videos on your virtual learning environment (VLE).
 You can find more details about the support available here.